The list below includes clubs that have been offered at St. Louis School. Those in red are being offered this fall.

-Students in grades four through eight may enroll in the Instrumental Music Program.
+Students in grades 4 through 8 may enroll in the Instrumental Music Program.
 Lessons are held during school hours once a week for one-half hour.
 It is the responsibility of each student to contact the teacher of his or her academic subjects for any missed work.
 Full band practice is held after school once a week.
 The school has contracted with the Instrumental Music Program of Columbia, Maryland for this program.

 Battle of the Books

-Battle of the Books gets fifth-grade students excited about reading.
+Battle of the Books gets 5th grade students excited about reading.
 A lively academic competition, Battle of the Books improves reading comprehension, builds vocabulary, and teaches teamwork and good sportsmanship.
 Teams of five students and one adult coach each read the same 16 pre-determined books.
 In addition to reading the books, teams choose a team name and dress accordingly.
 During the "battle" (a 50-question exam), a moderator asks questions that relate to one of the following: a direct quote from one of the book characters; a statement about something that happens in the book; a passage taken directly from the book; details about an illustration or picture.
 Prizes are also awarded at the competition in April.

 Learn chess from a Silver Knights Chess coach!
 State and national champions have come from this program, but most students are just looking to have fun!
 Class time is split between lesson and play.
 Lessons range from learning the rules to advanced tournament strategies, depending on the children.
 Play time is structured to pair each student against an opponent of similar skill.
 This club accepts students in Kindergarten through 8th grade.
 Silver Knights will supply all the equipment during chess club.
 Students will have the opportunity to play in tournaments.
-Click here for more information.

 Students in grades one through four are invited to join the Primary Chorus, and students in grades five through eight are invited to join the Middle School Cantor Chorus.
-Primary chorus performs at the Christmas program, the Cultural Arts Evening, and takes two field trips to perform for the residents of Charlestown Assisted Living Center in Catonsville.
+Primary Chorus performs at the Christmas program, the Cultural Arts Evening, and takes two field trips to perform for the residents of Charlestown Assisted Living Center in Catonsville.
 Middle school participants will cantor during liturgies and prayer services.
 Each chorus rehearses once a week.

-Students in grades four through eight are invited to engage in computer-based and hands-on STEM activities through gaming, modeling, and simulation with an emphasis on logical thinking, problem-solving, and the application of coding to real-world problems.
+Students in grades 4 through 8 are invited to engage in computer-based and hands-on STEM activities through gaming, modeling, and simulation with an emphasis on logical thinking, problem-solving, and the application of coding to real-world problems.
 Participants will learn and apply basic concepts of programming, cryptography, and cybersecurity while exploring the interconnections of science, math, technology, and engineering.
 Students will program with Scratch and will be introduced to Python, HTML, and Java Script.

 Design and Build

-Primary students joining this club will have the opportunity to design, create, and build using Legos.
+Students in grades 1-4 joining this club will have the opportunity to design, create, and build using Legos.
 Imagination will meld with construction as students bring their creations to life.